tcynic/ai-tasking/create-prd.md

 ## Goal

 To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on an initial user prompt.
-The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.
+The PRD should be clear, actionable, and suitable for a junior consultant to understand and implement the feature.

 ## Process